onedata/onedata-documentation/docs/admin-guide/oneprovider/troubleshooting.md

     In the provided XML response, each component of the Oneprovider service is listed with its respective status.
 The possible statuses include:

-    * `ok`: Indicates that the component is functioning correctly.
+    * `ok` - indicates that the component is functioning correctly.

-    * `out_of_sync`: Indicates that the provider is lagging behind other providers and needs to catch up with changes.
+    * `out_of_sync` - -indicates that the provider is lagging behind other providers and needs to catch up with changes.

-    * `error`: Indicates that there are issues with a particular component.
+    * `error` - indicates that there are issues with a particular component.

     By examining the status of each component and the overall `healthdata` status, you can determine whether the service is running properly.